tapdata/tapdata.github.io/docs/Case Study/ETL/mysql-to-mysql.md

 In many cases, we need to transfer MySQL data to another MySQL, such as:

-- 「Database Migration」Transfer a database of MySQL instance to another MySQL instance in the other Server/IDC/Cloud/Region.
+- 「Database replication」Transfer a database of MySQL instance to another MySQL instance in the other Server/IDC/Cloud/Region.
 - 「Table Aggregation and Data Development (WIP)」Merge multiple tables into one  or split one table to many with UDF

 The supported versions of MySQL are shown [here](../../Connectors/pre-build-connectors.md#Mysql)

-## Database Migration
+## Database replication

 ### Prerequisites